 If you’re looking for public speaking tips, you’ve come to the right place!
-Of course hiring a public speaking coach is best, but getting 100 public speaking tips on everything from overcoming fear of public speaking to connecting with your audience, is second best.
+Here you’ll find advice and information on everything from overcoming fear of public speaking to connecting with your audience.
+Enjoy!

 The line between public speaking and regular talk is thinner than you think.
 In fact, you can practice public speaking (and increase your skills) during regular conversations — and no one will ever know!
 Give your small speech.